-This command controls which (S,G) pairs from the multicast routing table that the router advertises.
-It also defines to which groups these pairs are sent.
+This command controls which cache entries are advertised.
 This command applies to the SA message origination, and not to SA-message forwarding.

-Use the set form of this command to configure which (S,G) pairs from the multicast routing table are advertised.
+Use the set form of this command to configure which cache entries are advertised are advertised.

-Use the delete form of this command to delete the configuration of which (S,G) pairs from the multicast routing table are advertised.
+Use the delete form of this command to delete the configuration of which cache entries are advertised.

-Use the show form of this command to display the configuration of which (S,G) pairs from the multicast routing table are advertised.
+Use the show form of this command to display the configuration of which cache entries are advertised.